NextronSystems/thor-manual/usage/scan.rst

 Lesser Known But Useful Flags
 -----------------------------

-This list contains flags that are often used by analysts to tweak the scan in useful ways.
+This list contains flags that analysts often use to adjust scans in useful ways.

 .. list-table::
   :header-rows: 1